 Sunday 12:30 pm – 5:00 pm

-The On-Track Academic Success Program is aimed at increasing at-risk students’ academic and personal success.
-On-Track accomplishes this through refining student’s study skills, self management skills, and knowledge of campus resources and by facilitating the formation of stronger relationships with professors, classmates, and other sources of support.
+The On-Track Academic Success Program aims to increase at-risk students' academic and personal success.
+On-Track accomplishes this through refining students' study skills, self-management skills, and knowledge of campus resources and by facilitating the formation of stronger relationships with professors, classmates, and other sources of support.
 Participants engage in the program through seminars, one-on-one meetings, and supplemental activities tailored to a student's specific needs.

 Student Well-Being provides counseling services, health promotion initiatives, and prevention programs to empower the S&T community to thrive and enhance personal, academic, and professional success.